Become a Godfather or Godmother of One of Our Cars

 CITROËN C3 5HP - 1924

-The basic model out of the Citroën range, presented in 1921 and available for the price of a cyclecar and weighing a mere 550 kg.
+The basic model out of the Citroën range: presented in 1921, available for the price of a cyclecar and weighing a mere 550 kg.
 The construction is very basic.
 In those days all the Citroën models were only fitted with brakes on the rear wheels: the brake pedal activates a drum brake on the transmission and a hand brake actuates two small drum brakes on the rear wheels.
-In 1924 28,450 units of this model were built.
+In 1924, 28,450 units of this model were built.

 DARMONT DS SPÉCIAL - 1927

-Produced under licence of the renowned British Morgan three-wheeler.
-While Morgan fitted JAP or Matchless air-cooled engines, the sportier Darmont version, as displayed here, was foreseen of a water-cooled twin-cylinder Blackburne unit with twin ignition.
-On the other hand, the car is not fitted with a reverse gear.
+Produced under licence from the renowned British Morgan three-wheeler.
+While Morgan fitted JAP or Matchless air-cooled engines, the sportier Darmont version, as displayed here, was equipped with of a water-cooled twin-cylinder Blackburne unit with twin ignition.
+However, the car is not fitted with a reverse gear.

 DE DION BOUTON TYPE G VIS-À-VIS - 1901